ThayRibeiro0/drivelicense/README.md

 ## Create and Edit the project Files 🗄️

 In this case I only use index.html and app.tsx at the assets/src to create this simple project.
+Move all the files inside the first folder (drivelicense>drivelicense) and bring everything out for the principal one, will have a better view at the github and published.

 ## Run Your Application 🏃🏽‍♀️